User Tools

 • A defensive posture can hold the fire line until a second line can be put into operation to support an offensive attack.

 • Use the hose stream to displace ceiling tiles as you advance.
-This cools and allows for a visual of the plenum/cockloft.
+This allows for a visual of the plenum/cockloft.

 • Proactively cool the upper areas, as high heat conditions are encountered during nozzle advancement, as well as direct the stream to the floor and side to side.
 This will allow for a sustained push, clear debris and reduce probability of flashover.